OliverEGreen/Regular/README.md

 ## How It Works
-Behind the scenes, DataSpec uses regular expressions - a technology commonly used by programmers to define rules for validating that needs to be follow a specific format, such as email addresses or phone numbers.
+Behind the scenes, DataSpec uses **regular expressions** - a technology commonly used by programmers to define rules for validating data that needs to be follow a specific format, such as email addresses or phone numbers.
 Regular expressions (often shortened to 'regex') are an incredibly powerful tool, but one which requires specialist programming knowledge.
 Even programmers can find them difficult to work with!

 DataSpec works by abstracting away the complexities of regex behind an intuitive user interface, which lets non-technical users define rules for their data formats in plain English.
 Our goal is to >'bring Regular Expressions to Regular Users'.